 To protect your device and data please follow these simple steps:

 - Be aware of your obligations under Trinity's Policy on Anti-Virus Management.

-- Phishing: be vigilant to the possibility of phishing when reading emails, treat any email that asks for your username and password details with extreme caution, be mindful of emails which contain hyper-links to sites.
-More information on this can be found on out phishing information page.
+- Phishing: be vigilant to the possibility of phishing when reading emails, treat any email that asks for your username and password details with extreme caution, and be mindful of emails that contain hyper-links to sites.
+More information on this can be found on our phishing information page.

 - Install Anti-virus: Make sure you have anti-virus software installed.
 Trinity has a site licence for the installation of McAfee Anti-Virus software for Staff and Postgraduates connected to the Trinity network in offices and labs.
 Students should also ensure that their computers have the latest security updates installed.

 - Update your virus definitions: configure your anti-virus software to update regularly.
 We recommend a daily update interval.
 This can be set to be automatic so you don't have to do anything daily apart from being logged on to the network at the specified update time.
 The updating only takes a few minutes and occurs in the background so you can continue to use your machine during the process.

 - Scan your computer: Use your anti-virus software to scan your computer regularly.
 Anti-virus software typically consists of two components - a detection element (the virus definitions), which can detect known viruses and prevent them from triggering, and a cleaning element (the engine) which can disinfect viruses that may already be on your computer.
 Scans can be set to run automatically or manually.